Spreading Metal with a Fuller

 When a piece of metal is struck with a hammer it will spread and flow if hot enough.
 How it spreads depends on the shape of the hammer used.
 If its face is large and flat, the spread is in all directions.
 If however, the face is thin and narrow, the spread is in only one direction; at right angles to the face.
 This controlled spreading is referred to as "fullering" and is used by a blacksmith to skillfully sculpt and shape metals purely by hammering.

-This is the shape that will be forged.
+This is the shape that will be forged; a stylised ivy leaf.
 Note how the stem thins as it sweeps round, creating an elegant transition where it joins the leaf.
 The leaf and stem are one piece; there is no joint.

 The first stage is to forge a blunt taper on the end of the bar.
 This is done by hammering it at an angle whilst also holding the stem at a slight angle on the anvil.

 The edge of the anvil is used as a fuller.
 The hammer's blow causes the metal to flow lengthways whilst hardly moving sideways.

 This is the result of the last stage; a bud has formed on the end of the bar.
 The stem will be thinned and lengthened further once the leaf has been forged.

 The hammer's cross pein is now used to fuller the steel.
 This causes it to flow sideways as the leaf begins to form.